-- (1) If an inspection indicates that a person is not in compliance with the requirements of sections 22a-153-1 to 22a-153-150, inclusive of the Regulations of Connecticut State Agencies, the commissioner shall notify such person in writing regarding any violations. - (2) The written notice of violation may include specific required corrective actions necessary for the regulated entity to take to regain compliance and may include interim corrective actions, such as requiring further investigation of the circumstances giving rise to the notice or ceasing use of radioactive materials until full compliance is restored, or such other action deemed necessary by the commissioner to protect the public health and safety is completed. - (3) If the commissioner determines that an enforcement action is appropriate, or if timely and satisfactory compliance with a notice issued pursuant to subdivision (1) of this subsection has not been achieved, the department shall issue a notice of violation in writing.
+- (1) If an inspection indicates that a person is not in compliance with the requirements of regulations adopted pursuant to section 22a-153 of the Connecticut General Statutes, the commissioner shall notify such person in writing regarding any violations. - (2) The written notice of violation may include specific required corrective actions necessary for the regulated entity to take to regain compliance and may include interim corrective actions, such as requiring further investigation of the circumstances giving rise to the notice or ceasing use of radioactive materials until full compliance is restored, or such other action deemed necessary by the commissioner to protect the public health and safety is completed. - (3) If the commissioner determines that an enforcement action is appropriate, or if timely and satisfactory compliance with a notice issued pursuant to subdivision (1) of this subsection has not been achieved, the Department shall issue a notice of violation in writing.